The secret Dutch side of Santa Claus

 Sinterklaas has left the Netherlands on his steamboat and is probably recuperating by his pool in Spain.

-But don’t worry, another bearded, red-clad old guy is already on display in every store window and movie on TV!
-You might not want anything to do with this poster boy of American capitalism but think again: because Santa Claus is actually a Dutchie. 🇳🇱
+Now all the Christmas carols focus on another bearded, red-clad old guy.
+You might not want anything to do with this poster boy of American capitalism, but think again!

-Sinterklaas comes from Sint Nicolaas, or Saint Nicholas, a Greek-Christian bishop back in the 4th century.
+Sinterklaas comes from Saint Nicholas, a Greek-Christian bishop who lived in the 4th century.

-He lived in Myra, Lycia, in the area that is now Turkey.
-Sint Nicolaas is well-known for his generous and secret gifts to the poor and became known in history as a patron saint for sailors and children. 🎁
+Nicholas lived in Myra, Lycia, in the area that is now Turkey.
+He is known as a patron saint for sailors and children, thanks to his generosity and gift-giving to the poor. 🎁

-Father Christmas is a merry old man just like Santa but does not bring gifts like Sinterklaas does; he only encourages adults to eat and drink (…like they need encouragement for that 👀).
+Father Christmas is a merry old man just like Sinterklaas, but instead of bearing gifts, he encourages adults to eat and drink (…like they need encouragement for that 👀).

 READ MORE | A chocolate letter from Santa — the Sinterklaas way

-Sinterklaas, together with Father Christmas, slowly merged into Santa Claus.
-The first mention of the Americanisation of Sinterklaas into Santa Claus was on December 23, 1773, when an issue of the New York newspaper Rivington’s Gazette stated:
+The first mention of Santa Claus was on December 23, 1773, when an issue of the New York newspaper Rivington’s Gazette stated:

-The popularity of St. Nicholas was further enhanced by the book “A History of New York from the Beginning of the World to the End of the Dutch Dynasty” a satirical work written by Washington Irving in 1809, telling the world about the Dutch history of New York.
+The popularity of Santa Claus was later enhanced by a satirical book written by Washington Irving in 1809, telling the world about the Dutch history of New York.

 READ MORE | What happens during Christmas in the Netherlands?
 A guide to the winter holidays

-If you had to choose, would it be Sinterklaas or Santa Claus you’d keep?
+If you had to pick, would it be Sinterklaas or Santa Claus?
 Let us know in the comments below.

 Ciska Schippers